top of page

 The difference between signs and symptoms in First Aid.

-Often in First Aid, people talk about the “signs & symptoms” of a patient together, almost as if they are the same thing.
-But they’re not.
+Many people in First Aid talk about the “signs & symptoms” of a patient.

 Touch is another sense that tells us so much.
 Is the area painful to touch?
 Can you feel a raised temperature on the person’s brow?
 Does the limb feel swollen or tight, compared to the other limb?

 Hearing also helps us measure signs.
 Breathing for example is often a telling sign of trauma.
-Can you hear the person struggling for air, are they making raspy or gurgling sounds when they try to breathe?
+Can you hear the person struggling for air, are they making raspy or gurgling sounds when trying to breathe?
 (It may be hard to hear in a noisy environment, but the sounds someone makes can be very important.)

 Finally, your sense of smell can also measure signs.
 For example, can you smell alcohol on the patient’s breath?
 Have they been incontinent?
 Combined with other factors these signs can also be important and should be noted.